Finding Missing Persons in Singapore (or ‘Presumed Dead’)

 For example, any property or bills that he/she may have left behind and needs to be properly dealt with.

 However, in order to deal with a missing person’s affairs, you will need to apply for a Grant of Probate (if he/she has made a will) or a Letters of Administration (if he/she did not leave behind a will).

 A death certificate is one of the prominent documents that is required for the application.

 Hence, in the unfortunate event the missing person is never found and you have to deal with his/her affairs, you may have to apply for a presumption of death certificate, then register the death with the Immigration and Checkpoints Authority.

 A presumption of death certificate declares the missing person presumed dead.
-In order to obtain this declaration, applicants must sought a court order and fulfil the following requirements:
+In order to obtain this declaration, applicants must seek a court order and fulfil the following requirements:

 1. The missing person must not have been heard of for 7 years